-Influence of Market Conditions
+SP-30 Influence of Market Conditions

-Affordable Market Characteristics that will influence Housing Type the use of funds available for housing type Tenant Based Demand outstrips the supply of subsidized affordable rental units.
-TBRA can Rental Assistance provide a bridge for those seeking an HCV or a Public Housing unit but can't (TBRA) obtain one because of the long waiting lists.
-TBRA for Non- Special needs households often have poverty level incomes and because of Homeless Special long waiting lists for assisted housing, TBRA can provide an interim term of two Needs years while those households move up on PHA waiting lists New Unit From 2016 to 2020, there were approximatly 360 units of new affordable rental Production housing produced in Boise.
-The units were absorbed quickly as the number of rent-burdened households outnumbered the new and available affordable housing units.
-Any new affordable units constructed that are targeted to the lowest income will be absorbed rapidly in the current market.
+Affordable Housing Type Market Characteristics that will influence the use of funds available for housing type Tenant Based Rental Assistance (TBRA) Demand outstrips the supply of subsidized affordable rental units.
+TBRA can provide a bridge for those seeking an HCV or a Public Housing unit but can't obtain one because of the long waiting lists.
+Special needs households often have poverty level incomes and TBRA for Non-Homeless Special Needs because of long waiting lists for assisted housing, TBRA can provide an interim term of two years while those households move up on PHA waiting lists New Unit Production From 2016 to 2020, there were approximately 360 units of new affordable rental housing produced in Boise.
+The units were absorb quickly as the number of rent-burdened households outnumbered the new and available affordable housing units.
+Any new affordab units constructed that are targeted to the lowest income will be absorbed rapidly in the current market.
 Rehabilitation A significant number of homes in Boise are more than thirty years old.
 Many of these homes are occupied by households with limited incomes that prevent them from making the necessary health and safety improvements to antiquated systems.
 With upgrades to basic systems, these homes will remain livable, and will also represent affordable purchase opportunities for households earning less than 80% of Area Median Income.
-Acquisition, There is one CHDO in Boise that acquires existing single family homes and including provides necessary home improvements to them.
-These single family homes preservation are then sold to income-eligible households.
+Acquisition, including preservation There is one CHDO in Boise that acquires existing single-family homes and provides necessary home improvements to them.
+These single- family homes are then sold to income-eligible households.
 This is an effective approach, both for increasing affordable homeownership opportunities in a tight market and preserving existing housing units that might not meet underwriting criteria for new loans without basic improvements.
 There are also a number of older rental buildings in Boise that need basic modernization to increase the livability and safety level of the units.
 The City hopes to encourage mission-driven housing agencies to acquire and rehabilitate units that will then be affordable to lower income households.
 The owners of functionally obsolescent apartment complexes are often not motivated to take on new debt in order to modernize units.
 Some owners would rather sell their older units at appreciated market values than make the improvements needed.

-Table 71 - Influence of Market Conditions
+Table 63 - Influence of Market Conditions